gscrow/dressipi-com/solutions/product-discovery.markdown

   handle: no-video
   subtitle: Updated in real time, the <a href="/platform/" target="_blank"> Dressipi
-    platform</a> delivers relevant products & inspiration online, in-store, in-app, email and through new journeys of the future (VR & AR).
+    platform</a> delivers relevant products & inspiration online, in-store, in-app, email and through new journeys of the future (VR & AR)
 - title:
   handle: features
   subsections: